Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been precisely surveyed, or a piece that is being split, will need a survey to situate the new corners as well as lot lines in Wisconsin, which need to be permanently marked so they will certainly never come to be shed.
+Land that has actually never ever been exactly checked, or a piece that is being separated, will certainly call for a study to find the brand-new corners and also lot lines in Wisconsin, which must be permanently marked so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.